Bismarck (ND) Sales Tax

 Popular questions about sales tax in Bismarck

-How to calculate sales tax backwards from total?
+How to figure out sales tax from total?

 Sales taxes are collected by the Department of Revenue.
 The taxes go to the General Fund, and it funds government expenses.
 Some parts of the sales tax fund state operations, such as K-12 education.
 The money can be used to fund other public services.
 The money collected from taxes is also used to pay the wages of jobs that are related to government agencies, such as police departments, libraries, museums, etc.